Japan country profile - Overview

 But this and other traditions are under pressure as a young generation more inclined towards Western culture and ideas grows up.

-On the other hand, one of the biggest challenges that successive Japanese governments have faced is how to meet the huge social security costs engendered by an ageing society.
+On the other hand, one of the biggest challenges that successive governments have faced is how to meet the huge social security costs engendered by an ageing society.
 Measures to increase sales tax to this end have proved a difficult issue for recent governments.

 Japan's relations with its neighbours are still heavily influenced by the legacy of Japanese actions before and during the Second World War.
 Japan has found it difficult to accept and atone for its treatment of the citizens of countries it occupied.

 South Korea and China have also protested that Japanese school history books gloss over atrocities committed by the Japanese military.
 Japan has said China promotes an anti-Japanese view of history.